 - You want editor UI out of the box, with export customized to PDF.

-- You need optional export tweaks but prefer the editor’s default UX.
+- You need optional export tweaks but still want to keep the prebuilt editor UI.

 Export Control#

-- Writes the PDF to a temp file and shares it.
+- Writes the PDF buffer to a temporary file that your app can then share or persist.

 Export Options#